ermeio/posts/masicoin_v2.md

 * electronic message types
 * security models

-This is a scenario where an architecture **(<= per me qui devi specificare che tipo di architettura, architettura in generale e' un po' vago)** would help.
+This is a scenario where a properly designed IT software architecture would help.

 ## Standards are not enough